doctore/Spring6Microservices/README.md

 **2.** Get the authentication information using [PKCE (Proof of Key Code Exchange)](https://oauth.net/2/pkce/) approach (<ins>2nd request</ins>, using above authorization code:

 ![Alt text](/documentation/security-oauth-service/LoginToken.png?raw=true "Get authentication information")

+Providing:

+* `client_id=Spring6Microservices` the client's identifier added in [security.oauth2_registered_client](https://github.com/doctore/Spring6Microservices/blob/main/sql/changelog/V3__oauth2_registered_client_table.sql).
+* `redirect_uri=http://localhost:8181/security/oauth/authorized` specifies the URI to which the authorization server will redirect after a successful authentication.
+This URI must be one of those previously configured for the current client.
+* `grant_type=authorization_code` shows which flow the client uses to request the access token.
+* `code=...` the value of the authorization code the authorization server provided to the client (returned by the previous request).
+* `code_verifier=123456` the verifier based on which the challenge that the client sent at authorization was created (`code_challenge` & `code_challenge_method` parameters).
 <br><br>

 **3.** Once the *access* token has expired, return new authentication information using *refresh* token: